Exploring today's technology for tomorrow's possibilities

 Not everyone learns at the same pace.
 Keep discussion and feedback channels open.
 When an employee is struggling with your chosen productivity app, devote resources to bring them up to speed.

 Choosing the right project management software is an important decision for any organization.
-Our favourite is Asana for its ease of use, robust functionality, and high marks from tens of thousands of satisfied users.
+Our favorite is Asana for its ease-of-use, robust functionality, and high marks from tens of thousands of satisfied users.

 With the best project management software in place, your team will do more, faster, with a higher quality of workflow.

 About the Author: Tom Gerencer is a contributing writer for HP Tech Takes.
 Tom is an ASJA journalist, career expert at Zety.com, and a regular contributor to Boys' Life and Scouting magazines.
 His work is featured in Costco Connection, FastCompany, and many more.